 From left to right: Rachel Fabunmi, Patrick Babalola, Abimbola Omopo, Adejoke Rafiat Adetoro, Martin Mbella, Cyrielle Martinaud-Maingraud, Juliette Reflé, Abosede Davis, Olaolu Poppola, Vincent Hiribarren, Sara Panata.

 IFRA-Nigeria is one the 27 Public Research Institutes under the French Ministry of Foreign Affairs based overseas.
-It was set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France and West Africa.
-First established in 1990, the Institute is operating from the University of Ibadan (Institute of African Studies).
+It was set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France, Nigeria, Cameroon, Benin, Togo, Ghana, Liberia, Gambia, Niger, Chad and Burkina Faso.
+First established in 1990, the Institute is operating from the University of Ibadan (Institute of African Studies)

-IFRA-Nigeria promotes excellent, pertinent and cutting-edge ’Made in Nigeria’ research in Social Sciences and the Humanities at the University of Ibadan, Nigeria.
+Today, IFRA-Nigeria promotes excellent, pertinent and cutting-edge ’Made in Nigeria’ research in Social Sciences and the Humanities.
 IFRA-Nigeria fosters field research and international collaborative research projects.
 It also runs a residency program and is currently developing its capacity to provide accommodation to scholars.

 Over the past few years, the research orientation of IFRA has revolved around problems of democratic transition, urban violence, restructuring of educational systems in Africa, transborder studies, religious networks, urban management and the politics of violence.
 However, a large sample of disciplines has also been represented, ranging from history to musicology, economics, linguistics, archaeology, etc.